35 Reporting and writing research

 1. Using long, obscure words makes writing sound more scientific.

-2. Presentations generally focus on the details of what was done.
+2. Presentations generally focus on the details of how the study was done.

 3. The Introduction should explain why the study was done.